james-card/NanoOs/README.md

 2. The Console - Polls for user input and displays process output
 3. The Memory Manager - Responsible for dynamic memory allocation and deallocation

+These processes work together to provide the basic kernel-level functionality.

 ### The Shell and Shell Processes

 NanoOs has a very simple command line shell.
-The shell is not considered one of the special OS processes.
+The shell is not considered one of the special kernel processes.
 It would be considered a "user space" process if there were any such thing.

 One of the challenges of having a shell in an embedded OS is consuming a process slot that could be used for other user processes.
 This is of special concern for processes that need to do process maintenance such as listing running processes or killing a process.
 If the shell always launches a command in a new process slot, all slots can be consumed with user processes and process maintenance will become impossible.